 NOTE 1—Detecting the need for priority is outside the scope of this standard.

-An AP MLD, a non-AP MLD, or an EHT non-AP STA invokes NSEP priority access on-demand when instructed to do so by a higher layer function, such as an authorized user or a managed service provider who detects the need for priority.
+An AP MLD, a non-AP MLD invokes NSEP priority access on-demand when instructed to do so by a higher layer function, such as an authorized user or a managed service provider who detects the need for priority.
 The process for detecting the need for NSEP priority access by the higher layer function is outside the scope of this standard. [#2265, #1721]

 The non-AP STA requests NSEP priority access by sending a request to the AP.
 The AP confirms the authority of the non-AP STA to use NSEP priority access, e.g., using the locally stored verification information or reaching out to NSEP service provider via the SSPN interface, and sends a response to the requesting non-AP STA.
 Alternatively, the AP can enable NSEP priority access by sending an unsolicited request to a non-AP STA, and the non-AP STA confirms the request by sending a response.
 While NSEP priority access is enabled, all traffic to and from the non-AP is provided with preferential treatment.
 Either the AP or the non-AP STA can disable NSEP priority access by sending another request.